 Identifying food needs

 The size of the Democratic Republic of the Congo, as well as the complexity and diversity of its humanitarian crises require coordinated, strategic and needs-based responses.
 FAO and the World Food Programme (WFP) continue to co-lead the Food Security Cluster to improve coordination and ensure timely and accurate information on food and nutrition needs.
 Likewise, FAO uses the Integrated Food Security Phase Classification (IPC) to classify the nature and scale of food insecurity throughout the country.
-The 10th cycle of the IPC analysis (December 2013-June 2014) indicated that 6.7 million people are facing acute food insecurity and are in uegent need of food and livelihood assistance (IPC phases 3 and 4); this figure is likely to rise as violence continues to displace more peoople from their homes and fields, mainly in the eastern part of the country, but also given the need to family farmers to access productive assets in highly isolated areas.
+The 12th cycle of the IPC analysis (December 2014-June 2015) indicated that 6.5 million people are facing acute food insecurity and are in urgent need of food and livelihood assistance (IPC phases 3 and 4).
+This figure stagnated in recent years due to armed violence that continues to force people to abandon their homes and fields, mainly in the eastern part of the country, but also given the need to family farmers to access productive assets in highly isolated areas.

 Restoring market linkages

 The poor state of the country’s roads, waterways and railways, represents a great challenge for many farmers to reach markets in order to sell their products.
-FAO is helping to build storage facilities (i.e. community granaries) and improve access to transportation of raw and processed food.
-In addition to providing high-yielding seeds and assisting people to produce quality seeds, FAO is supporting farmer organizations to process and market their products.
-One way is through WFP’s Purchase for Progress project, by buying staple grains from low-income farmers, it provides them with a reliable market at competitive prices.
+FAO is helping to build storage facilities (i.e. community granaries and small warehouses) and improve access to transportation of raw and processed food.
+In addition to providing high-yielding seeds and assisting people to produce quality seeds, FAO is supporting farmers' groups to process and market their products.
+One way is through WFP’s Purchase for Progress project, by buying staple grains from low-income farmers, which provides them with a reliable market at competitive prices.
 Another way is by improving the feeder roads that link food-producing areas to these markets.